GridGain-Demos/imc-essentials-in-90-minutes/README.md

 java -cp libs/apps.jar training.ComputeApp
 ```

-The computation doesn't produce a correct result, thus, you need to do the following:
+Update the computation so that it returns top-10 paying customers:

-1. Fix the issue by addressing the TODO left in the code.
+1. Search for the TODO left in the code.

 2. Build an executable JAR with the applications' classes:
     ```bash